forestgeo/Climate/README.md

 For instrunctions on contributing to this repository, please see [`CONTRIBUTING.md`](https://github.com/forestgeo/Climate/blob/master/CONTRIBUTING.md).

+## Citing this repository
+If you use data from the ForestGEO Climate Data Portal, you must cite the original data source.
+To facilitate proper attribution, we have begun to provide citations for original data sources on their respective README pages.
+Although it is not required, it would be best scientific practice (for reproducibility and transparency) to also acknowledge that you obtained the original data set through the ForestGEO Climate Data Portal.
+You may do so by citing our DOI: [forthcoming].

 ## Contact

 Kristina Anderson-Teixeira, Leader of ForestGEO Ecosystems & Climate Program (teixeirak@si.edu; @teixeirak)